 1) “Melted,” “stuck together,” “arrived as a brick”

-These reviews often point to a system that isn’t resilient to temperature excursions: the formula softens too easily, the moisture balance pushes tackiness under heat, or the packaging isn’t doing enough to protect the product during transit.
+These reviews point to a system that can't handle temperature excursions: the formula softens too easily, the moisture balance pushes tackiness under heat, or the packaging isn't doing enough to protect the product during transit.

 2) “Gritty,” “crunchy,” “sugar crystals”